 On February 1, 2010 Urban Green Council released the report of the NYC Green Codes Task Force, convened at the request of Mayor Bloomberg and City Council Speaker Quinn.
 But that was just the beginning.

-45 Green Codes Task Force recommendations have now been implemented into laws, practices and studies, with many others in the pipeline.
+Four years after the Task Force released its influential report, 47 of its 111 recommendations have already been incorporated into laws and practices, with many others in the pipeline.

-By 2030, implemented Green Codes measures will have:
+By 2030, Green Codes measures already implemented will:

-- Reduced citywide carbon emissions by almost 5%;
+- Reduce citywide carbon emissions by almost 5%

-- Lowered annual water consumption by the equivalent of 30 Central Park Reservoirs (30 billion gallons); and
+- Lower daily water consumption by the equivalent of 61 Central Park Reservoirs; and

 For the latest Urban Green Council green codes activity, see our Legislative Tracker and codes blog posts.